NIStreamer/nistreamer/docs/internals/fn_lib.md

 - Users have to manually write the `#[pymethods] impl UsrFnLib { ... }` block for each new waveform, which may be tedious and intimidating (we don't assume Rust proficiency).

-To address these issues, we hide most of the code into procedural macros.
-Macros reduce the above example to the following:
+To address these issues, we hide most of the code into procedural macros which reduce the above example down to the following:
 ```Rust
 use nistreamer_base::usrlib_prelude::*;
 usrlib_boilerplate!();